Skip to main content

 Green leaves with the sun shining in the background

-Updated September 2025
+Updated December 2025

 Following the launch in January 2025 of International Standard on Sustainability Assurance (ISSA) 5000, General Requirements for Sustainability Assurance Engagements, along with the ISSA 5000 Implementation Guide, the IAASB is progressively releasing further resources to support the adoption and implementation of ISSA 5000.

-To support effective implementation of ISSA 5000, the IAASB invites stakeholders to submit implementation questions or matters for the IAASB’s consideration.
+To support effective and consistent implementation of ISSA 5000, the IAASB invites stakeholders to submit implementation questions or matters for the IAASB’s consideration.
 To access the submission form, visit the ISSA 5000 web page “Submit Questions & Feedback on ISSA 5000 Implementation”.

 Abstract design in blues, gold, and beige

-Updated September 2025
+Updated December 2025

-The project team is now working on bringing a first full draft of the exposure draft of Proposed ISRE 2410 (Revised) to the IAASB’s December 2025 meeting.
+The project team is now revising the draft of Proposed ISRE 2410 (Revised) ahead of an anticipated exposure draft approval vote at the IAASB’s March 2026 meeting.

 For further information, visit the ISRE 2410 project page.